31 Dec 2016 | 5 min Read

-Does your tummy might feel like a football field?
-Well that’s because your baby vigorously practicing kicks and somersaults!
-Your little football champ is about 14 inches long and weighs about 800 grams this week.
+Does your tummy feel like a football field?
+Well that’s because your baby vigorously practices kicks and somersaults!
+Your little football champ is now about 14 inches long and weighs about 800 grams this week.

 The added pressure on your back might make you feel uncomfortable.
 Avoid sleeping on your back completely from now on and use a body pillow for support.
 The pillow will also help you stay on your side.

 Thoughts about labour and delivery might make you anxious.
 You can speak to veteran moms to share their delivery experience, but remember every delivery is different.
 Just follow your doctor’s instructions and stay healthy.
 A healthy pregnancy leads to a healthy delivery.

 You can also read up a little on breastfeeding or take prenatal classes.
 This will equip you with the knowledge to start breastfeeding more confidently after birth and you might also be able to avoid common pitfalls.

 At 26 weeks pregnant, you may experience tiredness and sleeping problems, and a little bit of stretch marks around your belly as well.

 You can now opt for Multiple Marker Screen Test (MMST) and Amniocentesis which can identify genetic diseases such as neural tube defects, chromosomal abnormalities, and others.
 Although it is generally thought to be risk-free, discuss the test with your doctor before deciding whether or not you want to undergo this 26 weeks pregnant ultrasound.

 Here are some self care tips and checklists for leading the healthiest life possible during your 26 weeks pregnancy.

 Are you 7 months pregnant at 26 weeks?